ChloeSAPage/AI-Cooking-Assistant/README.md

 <summary>Day 1</summary>
 On the 1st day we were given a detailed overview about the project and a figma wireframe with the webapp's design.

-Our task was to create our own  Ai company and use the provided design to create our webapp.
+Our task was to create our own  AI company and use the provided design to create our webapp.

 So first day included figuring out the name of our app and what it would be about:
-We decided to create a webapp related to the culinary field. we decided to call our company AI Cooking Assistant.
+We decided to create a webapp related to the culinary field.

-Also we discussed how were going to approach the task, where we came to the conclusion that we would split the project into sections and create trello tickets for each task, as shown bellow.
+Also, we discussed how were going to approach the task, where we came to the conclusion that we would split the project into sections and create trello tickets for each task, as shown bellow.

 ### Trello Board